1991yuyang/ctpn/readme.md

 ```
 python train.py
 ```
-due to limited hardware resources, I only used 37 images from IDCAR_2015 for training
+due to limited hardware resources, I only used 37 images from IDCAR_2015 for training, it should be noted that different hyperparameters need to be adjusted in different scenarios, for example, if underfitting occurs, you can increase the anchor_batch_size.

 # 3 Predict
 ## 3.1 set the parameter of text line connector in TextLineCfg class in text_line.py file